aureliobagual45/minesweeper-cmd/README.md

 ./minesweeper

 On Windows, you need a curses-compatible environment (like PDCurses).

-If you already have PDCurses installed, you can just run the compile.bat
+If you already have PDCurses installed, you can just run the compile.bat.

 # STRUCTURE